cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   (once you're confident that it's working correctly, you could set `-StartupType Automatic`)

-  - Load your key into the ssh-agent
+  - Load your key into the `ssh-agent`

   Load the key from where it's saved: this should be your `.ssh` directory in your home directory.
-Storing it elsewhere can cause permissions problems.
+Storing it elsewhere can cause problems with permissions.

-  Note that the windows environment variable `%USERPROFILE%` is `${env:USERPROFILE}` in PowerShell.
+  Note that the Windows environment variable `%USERPROFILE%` is `${env:USERPROFILE}` in PowerShell.
 In this example, we're in that directory already, so we can just use the relative path `.ssh\` to the key.
-But the full path would be `${env:USERPROFILE}\.ssh\id_ecdsa_jasmin`
+But the full path would be `${env:USERPROFILE}\.ssh\id_ecdsa_jasmin`.

   {{<command prompt="PS C:\Users\User>" shell="powershell">}}
   ssh-add .ssh\id_ecdsa_jasmin